 We have invested in our robust and scalable internally-developed technology platform to meet the specific needs of our business and to support our customers' experience.
-We use proprietary algorithms and 20 years of data to efficiently manage our merchandising, marketing, product development, sourcing and pricing decisions.
+We use proprietary algorithms and more than 20 years of data to efficiently manage our merchandising, marketing, product development, sourcing and pricing decisions.
 Our platform works seamlessly across devices and analyzes browsing and purchasing patterns and preferences to help us make purchasing decisions, which when combined with the small initial orders for new products, allows us to manage inventory and fashion risk.
 We have also invested in our creative capabilities to produce high-quality visual merchandising that caters to our customers by focusing on style with a distinct point of view rather than on individual products.
 The combination of our online sales platform and our in-house creative photography allows us to showcase brands in a distinctive and compelling manner.

-We are pioneers of social media and influencer marketing, using social channels and cultural events designed to deliver authentic and aspirational, yet attainable, experiences to attract and retain Millennial and Generation Z consumers, and these efforts have historically led to higher earned media value than most competitors.
+We are pioneers of social media and influencer marketing, using social channels and cultural events designed to deliver authentic and aspirational, yet attainable, experiences to attract and retain Millennial and Generation Z next-generation consumers, and these efforts have historically led to higher earned media value than most competitors.
 We complement our social media efforts through a variety of brand marketing campaigns and events, which generate a constant flow of authentic and inspiring content.
 Our social media and brand marketing strategy is combined with robust and sophisticated digital performance marketing activities and our proprietary brand ambassador program.
 Once we have attracted potential new customers to our sites, our goal is to convert them into active customers and then encourage repeat purchases.
-We acquire and retain customers through paid search/product listing ads, affiliate marketing, paid social, retargeting, our brand ambassador program, personalized email marketing and mobile "push" communications through our mobile applications.
+We acquire and retain customers through paid search/product listing ads, affiliate marketing, paid social, retargeting, our brand ambassador program, paid social, retargeting, personalized email marketing and mobile "push" communications through our mobile applications.

 We have developed an efficient logistics infrastructure, which allows us to provide free shipping and returns to our customers in the United States.
 We support our logistics network with proprietary algorithms to optimize inventory allocation, reduce shipping and fulfillment expenses and deliver merchandise quickly and efficiently to our customers.
+We continue to modify and expand our fulfillment network to support our growth and the demand for our products.

-To date, we have primarily focused on expanding our U.S. business and have grown internationally with limited investment and no physical presence.
+To date, we have primarily focused on expanding our U.S. business and have grown successfully expanded internationally with limited investment and physical presence.
+Our ongoing initiative to elevate the international service levels and customer experience has been a key contributor to our growth, enabling us to offer express shipping and hassle-free returns at no cost (for international orders valued at \$100 or more) in most of our major international regions.
 We began offering a more localized shopping experience, including free returns and all-inclusive pricing, beginning in 2018, for customers in the UK, the EU and Australia, and further expanded to New Zealand, Singapore and Canada in 2020 and Poland, Spain, Switzerland and the UAE in 2021, and Saudi Arabia and Monaco in 2022.
-We have also sold our REVOLVE products on two large international marketplaces, Tmall Global in China and Nykaa Fashion in India, beginning in 2020 and 2022, respectively.
+We have also sold our offer REVOLVE products on two large international marketplaces, Tmall Global in China and Nykaa Fashion in India, beginning to expand our distribution reach in 2020 and 2022, respectively. these key geographies.
 We intend to continue to invest in and develop international markets while maintaining our focus on the core U.S. market.